AdelMirsharji/slate/source/index.html.md

 Welcome to the **Hamta Sharif ThingsBoard API**!
 You can use our API to understannd what is **ThingsBoard** and how to use this open-source IoT platform in your IoT projects.

-We have language bindings in Java!
+We have language bindings in shell script and YAML!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 # Architecture